matrix-org/matrix-appservice-irc/docs/usage.md

 Basic formatting is supported such as **bolding** and *italics* but other formats are discarded.
 Messages that exceed the maximum size of an IRC message *or* a message that contains newlines will be split into two or more messages.
-The configuration value `lineLimit` sets the maximum permittied number of messages to be sent before the whole message is stored as a file and sent as a link.
+The configuration value `lineLimit` sets the maximum permitted number of messages to be sent before the whole message is stored as a file and sent as a link.

 For example: